 Assistive Technology (AT) can support a person who wants to be more independent with devices like stoves that turn off when not in use or alarms for reminders to take medication.

-Remote Support, covered by Medicaid waivers, uses two-way communication in real time, like Skype or FaceTime, so a person can talk with their direct service provider, even when the provider is not in the home.
+Remote Support, covered by Medicaid waivers, uses 2-way communication, like Skype or FaceTime, so a person can talk with their service provider, even when the provider is not in the home.
 The service also includes supports like sensors that can call for help in the event of a fall or cameras that show who is at the door.